open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 1. Deploy the OpenTelemetry collector with OpenCensus and OTLP receivers and equivalent processors and exporters.
 2. **breaking**: For each workload sending the OC protocol, change to sending to the OpenTelemetry collector's OpenCensus receiver.
-3. Remove the deployment of the OC Agent
+3. Remove the deployment of the OC Agent.
-4. For each workload, migrate the application from OpenCensus to OpenTelemetry, following the guidance below, and use the OTLP exporter
+4. For each workload, migrate the application from OpenCensus to OpenTelemetry, following the guidance below, and use the OTLP exporter.

 #### Migrating an Application using Bridges